enzo24ofreopgh/traefik-maintenance-warden/README.md

    - Whether the request is for favicon.ico (if bypassFavicon is true)
 4. If any bypass condition is met, the request proceeds to the intended service
 5. If no bypass condition is met:
+   - If `maintenanceContent` is set, the middleware serves the inline HTML content
    - If `maintenanceFilePath` is set, the middleware serves the static HTML file
    - If `maintenanceService` is set, the request is proxied to the maintenance service
    - The configured status code is used (default: 503)